(See also Overview of Bacterial Skin Infections.)

 Purulent cellulitis, regarded as high risk, should include coverage for MRSA.
 Coverage for MRSA should also be initiated in patients with the following:

-Three drugs have recently become available for acute bacterial skin and skin structure infection (ABSSSI) with S. aureus (including MRSA): ortavancin 1200 mg IV once, administered over 3 h; dalbavancin 1500 mg IV once, or 1000 mg IV once, then 500 mg IV 1 wk after the first dose infused over 30 min; tedizolid 200 mg po or IV once/day for 6 days.
-These drugs should be used only for cellulitis that is complex or unresponsive to other antibiotic regimens.
+Four other drugs are now available for severe acute bacterial skin and skin structure infection (ABSSSI) with S. aureus (including MRSA).
+These drugs should be used only for cellulitis that is complex or unresponsive to other antibiotic regimens:

 The most common pathogens causing cellulitis overall are S. pyogenes and S. aureus.